 Dr. McCoy graduated from Virginia Tech with a Bachelor of Science (Animal and Poultry Science) and a Minor in Business Administration.
 In 2011, he graduated from Michigan State University with a Doctorate of Veterinary Medicine.
 Dr. McCoy joined us in the spring of 2012, and has continued his education learning about low level laser therapy: cold laser therapy, nutrition supplementation, veterinary orthopedic manipulation: VOM.
 When Dr. McCoy is not working he enjoys doing projects around the house, kayaking, hiking, playing with his cat, Frank and volunteering with Habitat for Humanity.

-Dr. Hershey, our newest associate veterinarian, joined the team in April of 2015.
-She went to undergrad school at Michigan State University, and to Purdue College of Veterinary Medicine where she graduated in 2013.
+Dr. Hershey joined the team in April of 2015.
+She went to studied at Michigan State University, Indian University-Bloomington and to Purdue College of Veterinary Medicine where she graduated in 2013.
 For about 15 years, Dr. Hershey has worked in animal rescue.
 To her “animals are amazing companions, and to witness the human-animal bond is the best part of being a vet.”
-Having several of her own pets which includes 3 dogs: Mina (Aussie Mix), Hobie and Buoy (both Newfoundlands), as well as 4 cats: Max, Marcello, Tilly and Mungo, you could easily say that Dr. Hershey enjoys animals.
-When she is not working, she is with her husband J, or one of her two sisters.
-Reading, cooking, knitting, crocheting, and being outside are all of the activities Dr. Hershey enjoys outside of work.
+Having several of her own pets which includes 2 dogs: Mina (Aussie Mix), Buoy (Newfoundland), as well as 4 cats: Max, Marcello, Tilly and Mungo, you could easily say that Dr. Hershey enjoys animals.
+When she is not working, she is with her husband J spending time reading, cooking, knitting, crocheting, and being outside with her dogs.
+Her interests include behavior, exotic medicine, surgery and dentistry.

 Our Hospital Staff